Frances Bay: Career

 Bay's feature film work includes small roles in films like The Karate Kid (1984), Movers & Shakers (1985), Big Top Pee-wee (1988), Twins (1988), The Grifters (1990), The Pit and the Pendulum (1991).
 In 1986, Bay appeared as the doddery aunt of Kyle MacLachlan's character in David Lynch's Blue Velvet.
 Lynch cast her in several subsequent works, including as a foul-mouthed madam in Wild at Heart, and as Mrs. Tremond on Twin Peaks and its feature film prequel Twin Peaks: Fire Walk with Me.

 In 1994, she played Mrs. Pickman in John Carpenter's In the Mouth of Madness.
 In 1996, she played Adam Sandler's grandmother in the feature film Happy Gilmore.
 In 1999, she played Thelma, the head security guard at the Bradford robotics laboratory in the film Inspector Gadget.
 In 2003, Bay had a brief cameo in the movie Old School, during the funeral for the character “Blue”.
 Bay's other roles included a supporting role in "The Rye", a notable 1996 episode of Seinfeld in which she played a woman who got into a physical altercation with Jerry over a loaf of marble rye bread.

 Bay appeared in the 2002 music video for Jimmy Fallon's comedy song "Idiot Boyfriend", and played the role of geriatric Phoebe Halliwell in Charmed.
 In 2005, she reunited with her Pit and Pendulum director Stuart Gordon to play a fortune teller in Edmond.
 From 2009 to 2011, Bay had a recurring role as "Aunt Ginny" on the television series The Middle.
 She also worked in theatre, winning both the Drama-Logue Award and Gemini Award.

 Personal life and death

 Bay married Charles Irwin Bay (December 15, 1918 – June 18, 2002) in 1946.
-The couple had a son who died when he was 23.
+The couple had a son, Eli Joshua Bay who died when he was 23 in 1970.

 In 2002, Bay was involved in an auto accident in Glendale, California, which required her to have her leg amputated below the knee.

-Bay died in the Tarzana neighborhood of Los Angeles on September 15, 2011, of complications from pneumonia at the age of 92.
+Bay died at the Providence Tarzana Medical Center in the Tarzana neighborhood of Los Angeles on September 15, 2011, of complications from pneumonia at the age of 92.